CompEpigen/figeno/docs/content/describe_figure.rst

 * ``file``: path to the bed file.

+* ``use_file_colors``: If true, will use the color provided in the ninth column of the bed file (in format R,G,B with values between 0 and 255 for each channel).
+If false (default), a color must be provided with the color parameter, and this color will be used for all intervals of the track.

 * ``color``: color for the rectangles.

-* ``show_names``: if True, will display the name of each region above the corresponding rectangle.
+* ``show_names``: if true, will display the name of each region above the corresponding rectangle.
 This requires that the bed file contains a fourth column indicating the name of each region.

-* ``show_strand``: if True, will display arrows indicating the strand of each region.
+* ``show_strand``: if true, will display arrows indicating the strand of each region.
 This requires that the bed file contains a sixth column indicating the strand of each region ("+", "-", or ".").

+* ``collapsed``: if true, will display all intervals on the same row.
+If false (default), will use several rows to avoid overlaps (in which case you might want to increase the height of the track if there are many rows).

 bigwig
 ^^^^^^^^